 News from the grapevine: The Crescent City's wine scene is flourishing.
 Thirty New Orleans restaurants earned a nod from Wine Spectator for their outstanding wine menus and pairings.
 Each year since 1981, the wine-centric publication recognizes eateries around the world with the very best wine offerings.

-New Orleans restaurants featured in this year's guide include Copper Vine, Compère Lapin, and Bywater American Bistro.
+featured in this year's guide include Copper Vine, Compère Lapin, and Bywater American Bistro.

 Listed below are local establishments that appear in this year's "Dining Guide":

 Chop House New Orleans

 The Country Club